medema-group/.github/profile/README.md

 ## Documentation

 Here, we provide documents describing the collaborations within the Medema research group.
-These guidelines apply to all repositories governed by this GitHub Organization:
+These guidelines apply to all repositories governed by this GitHub Organization.

 - [📜Code of Conduct](../CODE_OF_CONDUCT.md): guidelines for interacting with the projects.
 - [🤝Contributing](../CONTRIBUTING.md): outline of modes and terms of contributions to the projects.